aporter704/HostJump_Sims/readme.md

 	- run xml above to generate nexus tree file and json trajectories
 	- export tree with locations annotated in tip labels
 	- IMPORTANT TODOs:
-		- collapse singles before exporting trees!
+		- ~~collapse singles before exporting trees!~~
-		- add sampling times to tip labels
+		- ~~add sampling times to tip labels~~
+		- A script to pull putative importation events based on monophyletic groups!
 	- **workflow up to here complete**
 	- simulate sequence data...
-	- prune tips with removed reaction irrespective of location and export tree (constant sampling)
+	- prune tips with removed reaction irrespective of location and export tree (constant sampling); use newick tree
-	- prune tips with removed reaction for location 1 (humans) and all location 0 before first human sample. thereafter prune location 0 with some probability
+	- prune tips with removed reaction for location 1 (humans) and all location 0 before first human sample. thereafter prune location 0 with some probability; use newick tree
 	- prune sequence data set accordingly
 	- estimate ml trees in iqtree
 	- fit clock